ARSHITHbabu/BrainBox-AI/README.md

 🔹 Extend to multi-agent reasoning chains
 🔹 Add vector DB for context memory
 🔹 Support more customizable prompt templates
+🔹 Add GUI interface using Streamlit or Gradio
+🔹 Deploy as an API microservice

 ---